Best Running Hydration Pack for Women of 2021

 Why You Should Trust Us

-Our women's hydration packs for running review is led by Ally Meller, an exercise specialist and experienced ultramarathoner.
+Our women's hydration packs for running review is led by Ally Arcuri, an exercise specialist and experienced ultramarathoner.
 Ally remembers buying a CamelBak made for children back in the mid-2000s to satisfy her trail running needs in Lake Tahoe, CA. Since then, she has run her way across the beaches of Southern California and Mexico, the Rockies in Colorado and Wyoming, the deserts of Utah, the streets of Chicago and New York City, and most recently, the forests of the Pacific Northwest.
-According to her husband, Ally drinks more water than humanly possible, so, of course, she is an authority on testing hydration packs for running.
-Ally earned her Bachelor's degree in Kinesiology and her 200-hour Yoga Teaching Certificate and has a keen eye for proper posture and biomechanics.
-When she isn't rambling across the USA in her renovated motorhome searching for places to run, you can find her teaching yoga or learning how to AquaSkip.
+According to her loved ones, Ally drinks more water than humanly possible, so, of course, she is an authority on testing hydration packs for running.
+Ally earned her Bachelor's degree in Kinesiology and has her 200-hour Yoga Teaching Certificate, so she has a keen eye for proper posture and biomechanics.
+When she isn't traveling and searching for places to run, you can find her teaching yoga or learning how to AquaSkip in San Luis Obispo, CA.

 We couldn't wait to get running immediately upon receiving a box full of hydration vests designed specifically for women.
 In addition to rotating through the vests to ensure equal time on the trails with each, we wore them around our homes and gardens to get to know them all a little better.
 We specifically loaded each pack up with the same amount of gear and voice-dictated notes into our smartphones while we ran, hiked, and even post-holed through the snow.
 A few of the hydration packs in our roundup were uncomfortable immediately.
 Still, we toughed it out and allowed our skin to chafe so that you can be certain that you're receiving unbiased, authentic, and exhaustive evaluations.